matrix-org/synapse/docs/usage/administration/admin_api/background_updates.md

 ## Run

-This API runs specific background updates.
+This API schedules a specific background update to run.
 The job starts immediately after calling the API.

 The API is: